captionpoint/captionpoint-plays/HOLMES-POIROT.md

 ---

-Only: there are no Russians.

----

-## LILY:
-What?

----

-## GEORGES:
-I paid Fraulein Bundt to fabricate that genealogical tree, to make it look as though you were related to the House of Romanov.

----

-Now everyone believes you and Arnold are in mortal danger from these murderous Russians.

----

-But there is only me.
 Lily, say that you love me!

 ---

 ## LILY:
 No!
-I don’t love you!
+I don't love you!
 I could never love you!

 ---